Dear reader of ADxS.org, please excuse the disruption.

 Other studies assume a dopamine deficit, together with a low dopamine release, which is associated with a low transporter density in untreated cases.2829

-Recent PET imaging studies suggest that transporter density is reduced in drug-naïve ADHD sufferers and increases with chronic treatment with stimulants.3031
+Recent PET imaging studies suggest that transporter density is reduced in drug-naïve persons with ADHD and increases with chronic treatment with stimulants.3031

 10.5.1.
 Change in dopamine degradation in ADHD

-According to one view, ADHD sufferers have too many DAT in the striatum, which decreases with age.
-A 50-year-old has only half as many dopamine transporters as a 10-year-old.32 This could partly explain why ADHD disappears in some sufferers after adolescence and why the symptoms change in adulthood.
+According to one view, people with ADHD have too many DAT in the striatum, which decreases with age.
+A 50-year-old has only half as many dopamine transporters as a 10-year-old.32 This could partly explain why ADHD disappears in some people with ADHD after adolescence and why the symptoms change in adulthood.

 DAT occur predominantly in the striatum, where they bear the main burden of dopamine degradation.